-&lt;sup>19 Phase II Implementation Order, at page 115
+22 Phase II Implementation Order, at page 115

-&lt;sup>20 Ibid, p.
+23 Ibid, p.
 118

-In addition to the annual reconciliation, PPL Electric proposes to make "mid-course" corrections in the cost recovery mechanism to reflect major changes to any of its EE&C programs.
-Any mid-course corrections will be reviewed with stakeholders and submitted to the Commission for approval.
-Finally, at the end of the three-year Plan, the Company will reconcile total revenue collected to its total budget for the three-year Plan.
-Of course, the annual reconciliation, any "mid-course" corrections and the end of Plan reconciliation all will be subject to Commission review and approval before PPL Electric actually adjusts customers' rates.
-At the end of the Phase II Plan, PPL Electric will complete a reconciliation to account for any differences between the total actual costs incurred for each customer sector and the total actual revenues billed to each sector over the period June 1, 2013 through May 31, 2016.
+In addition to the annual reconciliation, to avoid a large reconciliation at the end of the Phase II EE&C Plan, PPL Electric may propose to make "mid-course" corrections in the cost recovery mechanism to reflect major changes to any of its EE&C programs.
+Any mid-course corrections will be provided to stakeholders and submitted to the Commission.
+At the end of the Phase II Plan, PPL Electric will complete a reconciliation to account for any differences between the total actual costs incurred for each customer class and the total actual revenues billed to each class over the period June 1, 2013 through May 31, 2016.

 In its Implementation Order the Commission also directed that each EDC develop its Phase II reconcilable adjustment clause tariff mechanism to be separate from its Phase I cost recovery mechanism.
 Therefore, the Phase II cost will be accounted for and reconciled separately from Phase I funds.
 Implementation Order at 118.
-PPL Electric's Phase II cost recovery mechanism is set for in the pro forma tariff included as Appendix G to the Phase II Plan.
+PPL Electric's Phase II cost recovery mechanism is set forth in the tariff included as Appendix G to the Phase II Plan.24